Elektrobit/crinit/doc/adr/adr-pubkey-storage.md

 * only trustworthy if rootfs itself is trusted, i.e. signed as a whole
-  - this mostly defeats the purpose of having individually signed files in the first place as even individually unsigned configs could be consideed trustworthy by their presence in the rootfs.
+  - this mostly defeats the purpose of having individually signed files in the first place as even individually unsigned configs could be considered trustworthy by their presence in the already completely signed rootfs.

 ### Option 2 - Keys in system keyring